alohaia/vimcfg/README.md

 ![](https://github.com/alohaia/photos/blob/master/showvim.png)

-**You can still use this repositories, but it's NO LONGER MAINTAINED.**
+**You can still use this repository, but it's NO LONGER MAINTAINED.**

 Maybe you will be interested in my configuration for NeoVim: https://github.com/alohaia/nvimcfg.